rampeur/sd2405rtc-arduino/README.md

 -----
 The library is instantiated as an object with methods provided to read and write datetime to RTC chip SD2405.
+It also provides the basic alarm interrupt functions.

     #include <Wire.h>
     #include <SD2405RTC.h>